ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

-# Crafter Protection

-An implementation of protection for image-privacy during inference or training in deep neuron network framework.

-## Content

-The appendix is in appendix.pdf
+# Crafter: Facial Feature Crafting against Inversion-based Identity Theft on Deep Models

+*by Shiming Wang, Zhe Ji, Liyao Xiang, Hao Zhang, Xinbing Wang, Chenghu Zhou, Bo Li*

-## Overview of Crafter
+## Overview

-Crafter Protection can be used directly in current distributed learning frameworks, where the feature extractor is deployed on edge devices and a downstream machine learning task, e.g. classification, will be done on the cloud server.

-There are two options, inference and training:
+This repository is the code implementation and supplementary material of our [NDSS '24 paper](https://www.ndss-symposium.org/wp-content/uploads/2024-326-paper.pdf)
+We provide a defense to protect identity information in facial images from model inversion attacks.
+It can be deployed as a plug-in to general edge-cloud computing frameworks without any change in the backend models.

+It is compatible with both inference and training ML tasks:

-1. Inference: The server itself trains both feature extractor and downstream classifier without crafter.
-Then the feature extractor and crafter protection runs on edge.
-The downstream classifier on cloud receives the protected feature as inference input.
+- Inference: The server itself trains both feature extractor and downstream classifier without our defense.
+Then the feature extractor and our defense run on edge devices.
+The downstream classifier on cloud receives the protected feature as input and completes the inference.

-2. Training: The server deploy a pretrained feature extractor to edge devices.
-Edge devices run feature extractor and crafter protection and upload the protected feature to the cloud, which forms the training data of the downstream classifier.
+- Training: The server deploys a pretrained feature extractor to edge devices.
+Edge devices run our defense and upload the protected features to the cloud, which serve as the training data of the downstream classifier.

+Contributions: high utility on general ML tasks; robustness against adaptive attackers.

 ## Setup

 ### Prerequisites

-Please install Pytorch 1.10 with cuda version correctly before proceeding to the installation step.
-See [Pytorch official websites ](https://pytorch.org/get-started/locally/) for detailed installation guide.
+Make sure you have Pytorch 1.10 with cuda version installed on your machine.
+See [Pytorch official websites ](https://pytorch.org/get-started/locally/) for a detailed installation guide.

-### Installation

-In the project root directory, run:
+In addition, install python dependencies by running:

 ```shell
 $ pip3 install -r requirements.txt